<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=429271514207517&amp;ev=PageView&amp;noscript=1">

 T

-Thin film PV (solar)
+Thin Film PV (solar)

 A type of solar technology that converts sunlight into electricity using thin layers of photovoltaic material deposited on a substrate like glass or plastic.
 Unlike traditional solar panels, which use thick silicon wafers, thin film solar cells are much thinner.
 They may have lower efficiency but offer cost advantages and flexibility.
 Compared to traditional solar panels, thin film solar cells are cheaper to produce because they require less material and have simpler manufacturing processes.
 They can be used on curved surfaces, integrated into buildings, and incorporated into portable solar devices.